ncpol3sdpa/ncpol3sdpa/SUIVI.md

 # 30/05/2025
  - (Nazar) Add more test to !31
+ - (Mathis) New review of !31 (some tests does not pass but they are niche)

 # 31/05/2025
  - (Nazar) Add equality constraint support for the SOS decomposition